Skip to main content

 });

-The plugin accepts all common options.
+The plugin accepts all common options, and the following additional ones:

 Next.js